filoxo/ng2-webpack-starter/README.md

 				}
 			}

-	- The actual installation of these definition files will be in the `postinstall` npm script below.
+	- The actual installation of these definition files will be in the `postinstall` npm script below
-- Edit `package.json` and copy the below code into the `scripts` key of your file.
+- Edit `package.json` and copy the below code into the `scripts` key of your file

 		"build": "webpack", //
 		"start": "webpack-dev-server",